KeyLiaoHPC/TPBench/README.md

 ### 2.2 - Specifications

+- Using both cycle- and nanosecond-level timer.
+- Adopting memory fence to guarantee executing order around timing instructions.
+- At least 1-sec warming up.
 - Tested on ThunderX2 and Hisilicon KunPeng 920.
+- Manual time sync to mitigate synchronization overhead.(TBD)
+- Using double MPI_Barrier to decrease overhead and variations at barrier.
+(If manual time sync is not available.)
-- Detailed data in ./data is more useful than screen outputs.
+- Detailed and overall data in ./data is more useful than standard outputs.

 ### 2.3 - Build and run